Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 #7\.
 Calling Circuitscape from other programs

-Circuitscape can be invoked from external programs to do computations on rasters and networks and return results.
+Circuitscape can be invoked from external programs and scripts (e.g., Python and R) to do computations on rasters and networks and return results.
 It reads user settings from a configuration (.ini) file that can be either created manually or saved from the user interface (under File >> Save settings).